 - Click Create rule.

 After you have created a rule using the investigation tool, you’re directed to the Rule details page, where you can review the rule’s details and scope, the conditions for the rule, and the actions that are triggered when thresholds are met.

-Click Activity rules to see a list of all rules that have been created by all administrators in your domain.
+Click Rules to see a list of all rules that have been created by all administrators in your domain.
 Go to the Google Admin console home page, and click Rules.

-From the Activity rules page, administrators within your domain are able to view rules created by other administrators, depending on the data source for the rule and the privileges of each administrator.
+From the Rules page, administrators within your domain are able to view rules created by other administrators, depending on the data source for the rule and the privileges of each administrator.
 For example, an administrator might have view privileges for Drive log events, but not for Gmail log events, and therefore they’re unable to view any rules that are based on Gmail log events.

-You can use the Activity rules page to take the following actions:
+You can use the Rules page to take the following actions: